datatrail-jhu/03_fileorganization/manuscript/08_paths_in_code.md

 Okay, so if we're discussing packages later, why discuss this *one* package now?
 Well, `here` is a package specifically designed to help you deal with file organization when you're coding.

-This package allows you to define in which folder all your relative paths should beging within a project.
+This package allows you to define in which folder all your relative paths should begin within a project.

 #### Setting your project directory